 The third analysis considers the same scenario as before, but, under the premise that Europa is in possession of an EAI that is programmed to monitor Hegemone behavior, and to autonomously predict and alter future Hegemone actions.
-At the heart of this discussion, is the question as to whether perpetual self-defense should be allowed to continue in its present unregulated form where a foreseeable, and indeed intended outcome of its use is the application of indirect force.
-As previously, the analysis begins by reminding the reader of the application of the authors’ proposed test.
+At the heart of this discussion, is the question as to whether perpetual self-defense should be allowed to continue in its present unregulated form where a foreseeable, and indeed intended, outcome of its use is the application of indirect force.
+As previously noted, the analysis begins by reminding the reader of the application of the authors’ proposed test.
 In this regard, the following examination also continues under the presumption that a legitimate threat has been verified.
-In other words, the Europan EAI phase 1 investigation has identified that a particular Hegemone course of (threatening) action(s) will ultimately result in an armed attack be carried out against Europa
+In other words, the Europan EAI phase [1] investigation has identified that a particular Hegemone course of (threatening) action(s) will ultimately result in an armed attack be carried out against Europa.

 The crucial difference between this and the previous analysis, is that here, the authors attempt to peer forwards into some (undetermined) focal point in the future.
 In this future version of the same scenario already considered, Europa’s armed forces are able to utilize several (what are presently considered to be) emerging technologies.
 These include EAIs, a number of which have been distributed to designated military influence comms units and are currently deployed to autonomously conduct perpetual self-defense appraisals.
 Certain EAIs are capable of utilizing deep neural networks to monitor and predict Hegemone behavior.
 In addition, these are programmed to predict the future effects of their own actions or inactions.
-These assessment could be said to be pre-bello in are therefore those which are identified by area [C] in figure 4.
-As with other that are circulated into society more widely, these future EAI have proven to be very successful at completing the tasks assigned to them.
+These assessments could be said to be pre-bello in nature and are therefore those which are identified by area [C] in figure 4.
+As with others that are circulated into society more widely, these future EAIs have proven to be very successful at completing the tasks assigned to them.
 As a result, they have been delegated decision-making responsibilities in order to authorize and control the operational direction of influence comms operations.
 Having established that a Hegemon armed attack is forthcoming, one Europan EAI clandestinely and pre-emptively initiates several counter-measures.

 As previously noted, anticipatory (and pre-emptive) actions presently revolve around the concept of imminence.
 A state must show a necessity of self-defense that is instant, overwhelming, leaving no choice of means, and no moment for deliberation.
 It must also show that action was necessary and that it did nothing unreasonable or excessive.
 Today, it may seem utterly unreasonable to claim that an attack was imminent ten years from the moment at which it was anticipated.
-However, the authors wholeheartedly believe hat will not always be the case.
+However, the authors wholeheartedly believe that this will not always be the case.
 Indeed, under current understanding, ten months, ten weeks, and even ten days may be considered too early to lawfully invoke the right to anticipatory self-defense.
 However, even by current standards, at the lower end of this timeframe, an AI is arguably much more adept at predicting the correct outcome(s), and of initiating a course of action to alter the future in its favor (as it does when playing the game of chess).